bye-rez/codexium/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork this repository, create a new branch for your feature or bugfix, and submit a pull request when ready.

-## License

-Codexium is released under the [MIT License](https://github.com/yourusername/codexium/blob/master/LICENSE).

 ## Contact

-For any questions or inquiries, feel free to open an issue on this repository or reach out via email at [youremail@example.com](mailto:youremail@example.com).
+For any questions or inquiries, feel free to open an issue on this repository or reach out via Github

 ---